coq/coq/doc/sphinx/language/cic.rst

 We want to be able to identify some terms as we can identify the application of a function to a given argument with its result.
-For instance the identity function over a given type T can be written :math:`λx:T.~x`.
+For instance the identity function over a given type :math:`T` can be written :math:`λx:T.~x`.
 In any global environment :math:`E` and local context :math:`Γ`, we want to identify any object :math:`a` (of type :math:`T`) with the application :math:`((λ x:T.~x)~a)`.
 We define for